Documentation Index

 Outcome metrics

-Outcomes are defined in the Agent's Playbook and applied automatically based on how each call goes.
-They are the primary signal for whether an Agent is working.
+Outcomes are defined in the Voice Agent's Playbook and applied automatically based on how each call goes.
+They are the primary signal for whether a Voice Agent is working.

 Business impact